 Walking is the best exercise for people with emphysema.
-Patients should try to walk three to four times daily for 5 - 15 minutes each time.
+Patients should try to walk 3 to 4 times daily for 5 to 15 minutes each time.
 Devices that assist ventilation may reduce breathlessness that occurs during exercise.

 Exercising helps people reduce their weight, maintain weight loss, and fight obesity.
 Research has shown that women who regularly exercise but do not change their diet can lose significantly more weight than less active women.

 Thirty minutes of moderate-intensity exercise may be adequate to maintain cardiovascular health, but it might not prevent weight gain.
 An hour or more of daily moderate exercise may be needed to promote weight loss.
 Children may need more activity.

 Losing significant weight requires both exercise and calorie restriction.
 In addition, if a person exercises without dieting, any actual weight loss may be minimal because dense and heavier muscle mass replaces fat.
 Nonetheless, regardless of weight loss, a fit body will look more toned and be healthier.